 - 1. Set the thermostat mode to the "OFF" mode. - 2.
-If the air handler is operating at the time the thermostat is turned to the OFF position, wait until the air handler has completed its cycle and has shut down before turning off the power to the air handler. - 3.
-Turn the circuit breaker(s) for the air handler in the main electrical panel to the "OFF" position. - 4.
-Turn the circuit breakers on the front of an electric heat air handler to the "OFF" position (See Figure 2). - 5.
+Turn the circuit breaker(s) for the air handler in the main electrical panel to the "OFF" position. - 3.
+Turn the circuit breakers on the front of an electric heat air handler to the "OFF" position (See Figure 2). - 4.
 Turn the service disconnect switch near the air handler (if one is present) to the "OFF" position.